alandmoore/wcgbrowser/README.rst

 quit_button_text       "I'm &Finished"    Text to display on the quit/reset button.
 Can include an accelerator indicator (&). quit_button_mode       reset              Just like timeout_mode, only this is the action taken when the quit button is pressed (same options) allow_external_content False              Whether or not to allow non-html content, e.g. PDF files.
-If this is true, you need to specify a content handler for the MIME type or a 404 error, "Network Error", or blank page will likely be displayed to the user.
+If this is true, you need to specify a content handler for the MIME type or a 404 error, "Network Error", or blank page will likely be displayed to the user. navigation_layout      (see below)        Sets the layout of the navigation bar.
+See the detailed explanation below.
 ====================== ===============    ===============================================================================================================================================================================================================================================================

 Bookmarks